benfrankel/ch-analysis/README.md

 ## Guild Utilities

-I have scripts to automate several guild-related tasks.
+The following scripts are used to automate several guild-related tasks.

 ### Pizzatron3000

-`control_pizzatron` allows me to make announcements as the Discord bot Pizzatron3000 manually.
+`control_pizzatron` allows me to make announcements as my Discord bot Pizzatron3000 manually.

 ### Daily Deal Wishlist